kantbtrue/react-vite-tailwind-wedges-starting-template/README.md

 - **TailwindCSS**: A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center`, and `rotate-90` that can be composed to build any design, directly in your markup.
 Tailwind's highly customizable nature allows you to design your site with the speed of a cheetah.

-- **Wedges**: While not as commonly known, Wedges is a tool/library/framework that complements this stack by providing [specific functionality or features that Wedges offers, tailored to the context of this template].
+- **Wedges**: While not as commonly known, [Wedges](https://www.lemonsqueezy.com/wedges) is an open-source collection of UI components for React that complements this stack by providing [specific functionality or features that Wedges offers, tailored to the context of this template].

 ## Getting Started